 course header LV-UAV-Guide | OBIA Workflow for QGIS step by step

-Object-based image analysis (OBIA)
+Object-based Image Analysis (OBIA)

 General Workflow

-1. data acquisition (orthophoto, training data).
+1. Data acquisition (orthophoto, training data)

-2. generation of spatial segments on the basis of the
+2. Generation of spatial segments

-3. extraction of suitable description parameters
+3. Extraction of suitable descriptive features

-4. model training
+4. Model training

-5. classification of the input data set.
+5. Classification of the input dataset

 OBIA classification Workflow for Orthoimages